Abortion in Romania: After 1989

 This policy was reversed in 1990, after the Romanian Revolution, and, since that time, abortion has been legal on request in Romania.
+By 1990, abortions outnumbered live births 3:1.

 There have been attempts to restrict the practice of abortion, such as in 2012, when Sulfina Barbu, an MP of the Democratic Liberal Party, proposed a legislative initiative requiring women wanting to undergo an abortion to attend psychological counseling sessions, and to "reflect" for five days.
 Such attempts have been criticized as being motivated by the demographic downfall of Romania.

 Mifepristone (medical abortion) was registered in 2008.

 Legal framework under the 2014 Penal Code

 The new Penal Code, which came into force in 2014, regulates the procedure of abortion.
 Article 201 (1) punishes the performing of an abortion when done under any of these following circumstances: (a) outside medical institutions or medical offices authorized for this purpose; (b) by a person who is not a certified physician in the domain of obstetrics and gynecology and free to practice this profession; or (c) if the pregnancy has exceeded 14 weeks.
 An exception to the 14 weeks limit is provided by section (6) of Article 201, which stipulates that performing an abortion is not an offense if done for therapeutic purposes by a certified doctor until 24 weeks of pregnancy, and even after the 24 weeks limit, if the abortion is needed for therapeutic purposes "in the interest of the mother or the fetus".
 If the woman did not consent to the abortion; if she was seriously injured by the procedure; or if she dies as a result of it, the penalties are increased - sections (2) and (3) of Article 201.
 If the acts are done by a doctor, apart from criminal punishment, the doctor is also prohibited from practicing the profession in the future - section (4) of Article 201.
 Section (7) of Article 201 stipulates that a pregnant woman who provokes her own abortion will not be punished.